MycroftAI/documentation/_pages/mark-1.md

 pi@mark_1:~ $
 ```

 You are now connected to the Mark 1 via SSH.

-#### Changing the password for the default user via SSH

-@TODO for discussion - I don't really want to include this because it will make troubleshooting basic errors much harder if beginner level developers change the pi user password.
-If people are advanced, they will figure out how to change the password.

 #### Setting up SSH to the Mark 1 using SSH keys